semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ### Component Development with Docs

-- Each component (sf-api, sf-cli, sf-service) should follow the architecture defined in the documentation
+- Each component (flow-api, flow-cli, flow-service, flow-web) should follow the architecture defined in the documentation
 - Refer to `sflo.products.*` files for component-specifc descriptions, requirements, etc

 ## Project Architecture